Dansk

 1993

-The Cathedral in Riga, Latvia - Symphony for organ no.2 »Let there be light« was given its first performance at a concert with Frederik Magle as soloist before an audience of more than 1,500.
+The Cathedral in Riga, Latvia - Symphony for organ no.2 »Let there be light« was given its first performance at a televised concert with Frederik Magle as soloist before an audience of more than 1,500.

 1994